adeliz/plotly.datasources/README.md

 {
   "id":"uniq", //uniq id of the datasource "url":"http://",
-  "method":"GET" //current supported method is only GET "parameters":{ //parameters can be specified in a key/value format }
+  "method":"GET" //current supported method is GET or POST "parameters":{ //parameters can be specified in a key/value format for GET request and in a JSON format for POST request }
 }
 ```